jantman/python-wifi-survey-heatmap/README.rst

 If ``Title.json`` already exists, the data from it will be pre-loaded into the application; this can be used to resume a survey.

 When the UI loads, you should see your PNG file displayed.
+The UI is really simple:

-If you click on a point on the PNG, the application should draw a yellow circle there.
+* If you (left / primary) click on a point on the PNG, this will begin a measurement (survey point).
+The application should draw a yellow circle there.
 The status bar at the bottom of the window will show information on each test as it's performed; the full cycle typically takes a minute or a bit more.
 When the test is complete, the circle should turn green and the status bar will inform you that the data has been written to ``Title.json`` and it's ready for the next measurement.
-The output file is (re-)written after each measurement completes, so just exit the app when you're finished (or want to resume later).
 If ``iperf3`` encounters an error, you'll be prompted whether you want to retry or not; if you don't, whatever results iperf was able to obtain will be saved for that point.

-The colored data points (technically a square box around them) can be right-clicked to remove them (after a confirmation dialog), in case you added one in error.
+* The output file is (re-)written after each measurement completes, so just exit the app when you're finished (or want to resume later; specifying the same Title will load the existing points and data from JSON).
+* Right (secondary) clicking a point will allow you to delete it.
+You'll be prompted to confirm.
+* Dragging (left/primary click and hold, then drag) an existing point will allow you to move it.
+You'll be prompted to confirm.
+This is handy if you accidentally click in the wrong place.

 At the end of the process, you should end up with a JSON file in your current directory named after the title you provided to ``wifi-survey`` (``Title.json``) that's owned by root.
 Fix the permissions if you want.